Barcode App - Pick and Pack Fulfillment

 If your warehouse uses the pick and pack fulfillment model, or if you're curious about how it can improve your operation, read on.

-What Is Pick and Pack Fulfillment?
+What is Pick and Pack Fulfillment?

-- Packing: Once the picker has collected everything on their list, they move to the packing stage of order processing.
+Once the picker has collected everything on their list, they move to the packing stage of order processing.
 At this point, the order is handed off to another team member, who scans each item again and prepares it for shipment.
 With Finale Inventory, the second scan brings an additional measure of quality control and real-time visibility into your physical inventory.

 Pick and pack is not the only type of order fulfillment model — for many businesses, however, it's one of the easiest ways to improve transparency while running a productive operation.
 Pick and pack typically works best with organizations that process a high volume of orders.

-Benefits of Pick and Pack Batch Picking
+Benefits of Pick and Pack Order Fulfillment

 Pick and pack order fulfillment is best for processing a steady volume of deliveries.
 It may not be appropriate for organizations with seasonal shifts in demand, for example.
 However, because Finale Inventory's cloud-based architecture is scalable to accommodate your growth, it's suitable for both large and small operations.